 Do not try to use the power source in Japan wherever you see it.
-The vast majority of power sources are not designed for customers.
-Utilizing these power sources is understood as simply shameless and openly stealing electricity from the owner of the unit.
-So, ask first, and if allowed, then use.
+The vast majority of power sockets are not designed for customers.
+Utilizing these power sockets is understood as simply shameless and openly stealing electricity from the owner of the place.
+So, better ask first, and if you are allowed, then use.

 Kissing at train stations in France is prohibited.
 Paris is traditionally considered the city of love, and France the most romantic country.
 Who would have thought that in this case, it is forbidden to kiss at the train station?
 At first glance, a bizarre law was adopted 110 years ago in 1910.
 The main reason for the passage of this law was the fact that the couples often delayed trains because of kissing, as before, operators were empathetic and waited for passengers to kiss.
 Although it is officially applied today, no one will ever tell you or punish you if you kiss in the middle of the platform.
 But remember, no trains will be waiting for you, as before.

 Do not start a conversation with the French in English.
 If you are planning a trip to France, it is better to learn at least a few sentences in French.
 We won't be wrong saying that locals don't like English-speaking tourists.